 Over-The-Counter Hearing Aids

-An OTC hearing device is a hearing amplifier (and eventually an FDA regulated hearing aid) designed to provide amplified sound for individuals with mild to moderate hearing loss.
-On the outside, an OTC may look very similar to a standard hearing aid.
-OTCs are usually not programmable and are one-size-fits-all in style and features.
+An OTC hearing aid is designed to provide amplified sound for individuals with “perceived” mild to moderate hearing loss.
+On the outside, an OTC hearing aid may look similar to a standard, prescription-based hearing aid.
+But OTCs are usually not programmable with advanced software and are limited in style and features.
+Some OTCs have available presets and others have preference controls (like volume or bass/treble balance).
 OTC hearing devices are intended to be worn like dime-store reading glasses.
-It should be assumed that one’s level of hearing impairment is minimal and that the OTC device will only be used in select environments.
-If you find you are desiring hearing support in many listening environments, you should be evaluated for a traditional hearing aid.
+The user sets up and customizes the hearing aid on their own.
+OTC hearing aids have limited loudness output for safety and will not provide adequate audibility for more than a moderate hearing loss.
+If you find you need hearing support in many listening environments, you should be evaluated for a traditional hearing aid.

 Ask yourself: Do I want to be a patient or a consumer?
 The answer may direct you to the level of services required to treat your hearing need.

-What if I already own OTC hearing devices?
+What if I Already Own OTC Hearing Aids?

 Already own devices from another provider or from the store/online?
 We’d be happy to help!
 Often devices can be optimized and improved using our best practice fitting and programming methods.
 Our unbundled billing model make us the perfect provider to assess your devices, only charging you for the services you need.
+While OTC hearing aids are not programmable, we can assist you in making them more comfortable and provide guidance on their performance and effectiveness.
 Make an appointment with one our audiologists to see if your current devices are providing you your best hearing. (visit Improve My Current Aids for more information) It is also important to remember that hearing treatment should be more than the device.
 Aural rehabilitation and counseling can further improve your ability to communicate.